VanshreeMathur/gardening-app/README.md

 The app uses a set of forms to take in user info and then allows the user to view that data in various graphs.
 It also uses a standard sign up and login so we can seperate data based on user.

 **Credits** <br>
-This project was worked on by: Matthew Allen, Mitchell Cummings and VanShree Mathur
+This project was worked on by: Matthew Allen, Mitchell Cummings and Vanshree Mathur